Vetrify/vetrify-web-components/README.md

 ### Naming Convention

 When creating new component tags, do _not_ use `stencil` in the component name (ex: `<stencil-datepicker>`).
-This is because the generated component has little to nothing to do with Stencil; it's just a web component!
+This is because the generated component has little to nothing to do with StencilJs; it's just a web component!

 Instead, use the prefix `v`.